 Call us for a free quote at 800-937-8398

-Entomologists, pest control experts and homeowners all agree on one though - bed bugs are unique and cannot be managed through typical pest control measures.
+Entomologists, pest control experts, and homeowners all agree on one though - bed bugs are unique, have unique treatments, and cannot be managed through typical pest control measures.
 These parasitic insects are incredibly small and can fit into cracks as thin as a credit card - miss two of these expert hiders and you’ll have a brand new infestation on your hands.

 The most important - and ironically, the most difficult - step in eliminating bed bugs is detection.
 It is crucial to correctly identify these blood-feeding pests, but adult bed bugs are typically only a few millimeters in length and width.
 Other stages of the bed bug life cycle (eggs and nymphs) are microscopic and virtually invisible to the naked eye.

 Bed bug eggs hatch and nymphs mature with each blood meal, developing into fully-grown adults in months.
 These adults go on to reproduce and form new colonies; left undetected and untreated, the infestations spread at rapid pace, making sleep a recurring nightmare for the humans they share a bed with.

 Scheduled inspections take an average of one to one and a half hours to complete, depending on the size and intricacy of your property.
 Here is what you can expect to take place during a scheduled bed bug inspection:

 Before your bed bug inspection, one of our licensed Technicians will discuss your concerns, any particular needs you may have, and provide a thorough description of what the inspection will involve.

 The inspector will examine the areas of suspected bed bug activity, most commonly in the seams of the mattress, bed, and upholstery.
 Using special tools, the inspector will look for signs of bed bugs such as excrement, fecal spots, egg shells, and shed skins.